Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 1: additionally prints the total number of iterations for each solution
     * 2: additionally prints the residual for each iteration and details of the MDIIS solver

-`solvbox`
-:   Length of the solvation box in the x, y, and z dimensions.
-Used only if buffer < 0.
-Mutually exclusive with
-    `buffer` and `grdspc` above, and paired with `ng` above.

-    !!! warining
-        No default, this must be set if buffer < 0.
-Define like "solvbox=20,20,20"

 `solvcut`  (Default = buffer )
 :   Cutoff used for solute-solvent interactions.
 The default is the value of buffer.
 Therefore, if you set `buffer` <
     0 and specify `ng` and `solvbox` instead, you must set `solvcut` to a nonzero value, or the program will quit in